Community Hiking and Trekking around Pokhara, Nepal

 You can plan either a day’s trip, short trip or long trips from Pokhara as it is the best place to set out to the rural mountain villages.
 You will find cheap lodges to decent hotels along the way.
 There is an option to stay in local homes.

 Fitness is the first thing that comes into picture when you prepare yourself to scale up the mountains.
 Make sure you are physically fit and healthy.
 It is advisable to travel light and carry the right kind of equipment.
-Here is a list of things that would come handy when you are trekking in Nepal.
+Age old commonsense will help you make your trekking experience memorable.
+So do not leave it behind.
+Here is a list of things that would come handy when you are trekking

 - Light balaclava or warm fleece hat

 - Heavyweight gloves or mittens with a waterproof shell outer

 - Hiking shorts

 - Thick, warm wool hiking socks

 - Hiking boots with spare laces